After having wed at a young age and, soon after, giving birth to a daughter, Noorjahan’s husband became increasingly irritated with her.

 Her husband had rid himself of both.

-She endured by commiserating with another brothel worker named Nazma over their unjust circumstances.
+She endured by commiserating with another exploited woman named Nazma over their unjust circumstances.

-One day Nazma was no longer in the brothels forced to see customers, and Noorjahan found no advocates apart from her.
+One day Nazma was no longer held and forced to see customers, and Noorjahan found no advocates apart from her.

 Noorjahan’s pimp became irritated with her over money, so he turned her into the police, alleging she stole from him.